 This beautiful layered salad will receive oohs and aahs at any potluck and it’s no wonder.
-The secret to success here is color, color and more color!
+The secret to success here is vibrant color variety.
+Think Eat the Rainbow.
 Okay, there is one other critical factor, and that’s the simple, fresh salad dressing, but I’ll get to that in a minute.
 Shop for beautiful colors and textures in the grocers’ produce section or at your local farmers’ market and make a creative, edible masterpiece… Or follow my lead with the ingredients listed in the printable recipe.
 You can’t mess this up.

-The dressing is a simple mixture of mayonnaise, lemon juice, lemon zest and a tiny bit of sugar.
+The dressing is a simple mixture of mayonnaise, lemon juice, lemon zest and a tiny bit of sugar, plus fresh minced parsley.
 Super simple, but this creamy blend works.
 The dressing recipe as written makes two cups, but if you like less dressing, decrease the mayo to about 1 1/2 cups.
+You can substitute your own favorite salad dressing but I highly recommend using homemade dressing, whatever you choose.
 The cheese on top serves two purposes.
 Yummy added flavor of course, plus when you put a lid on the salad while storing in the refrigerator, the cheese prevents the dressing from coming off on the lid when it’s removed.
+Speaking of toppings for the salad, you can get creative here as well.
+Add walnuts, pumpkin seeds, or baked chickpeas.
+If you want to add some meat to the salad- bacon, ham, or pancetta are excellent choices.

 - 2 heads Romaine lettuce or other favorite greens